 You can go directly to a local Legal Aid Board Law Centre.
 Make contact with your local Legal Aid Board Law Centre and apply for Civil Legal Aid for your case.

-You can apply for civil legal aid and advice by calling into, telephoning or writing to your nearest law centre.
+You can apply for civil legal aid and advice by calling into, telephoning or writing to your nearest law centre or by applying online at www.legalaidboard.ie.